“Tres Marias,” by

 Three times a year, Jerry Jazz Musician awards a writer who submits, in our opinion, the best original, previously unpublished work of approximately one – five thousand words.
 The winner will be announced via a special mailing of our Jerry Jazz Musician newsletter.
 Publishers, artists, musicians and interested readers are among those who subscribe to the newsletter.
 Additionally, the work will be published on the home page of Jerry Jazz Musician and featured there for at least four weeks.

 The Jerry Jazz Musician reader has interests in music, social history, literature, politics, art, film and theatre, particularly that of the counter-culture of mid-twentieth century America.
-Your writing should appeal to a reader with these characteristics.
+While your writing should appeal to a reader with these characteristics, all story themes are considered.

 A prize of $100 will be awarded for the winning story.
 In addition to the story being published on Jerry Jazz Musician, the author’s acceptance of the prize money gives Jerry Jazz Musician the right to include the story in an anthology that could appear in book or magazine form.
 No entry fee is required.
 One story entry only.